Fake birth cert, IC syndicate busted | Borneo Post Online

 The suspects were aged between 30 and 43 years old, he said, adding that the presence of the syndicate came to light when a man lodged a report against one of the suspects who had offered him their services.

-Zaini said suspicions about the syndicate led the 35-year-old local to lodge the police report.
+Zaini said, suspicions about the syndicate lead the 35-year-old local to lodge the police report.

-“Also recovered were 34 stamps of several government departments and agencies, including Jabatan Hal Ehwal Agama Islam Negeri Sabah, health clinic, Tawau and Semporna hospitals, Native Court, Village Chief, NRD, commissioner of oaths and district health offices.
+“Also recovered were 34 stamps of several government departments and agencies, including Jabatan Hal Ehwal Agama Islam Negeri Sabah (Jheains), health clinic, Tawau and Semporna hospitals, Native Court, Village Chief, NRD, commissioner of oaths and district health offices.

 “We also seized birth registration forms, late registration for identity cards forms, copies of birth certificates and a NRD file from the officer,” he said, adding that all suspects were remanded from July 24 to 30 for investigation under Section 420 of the Penal Code.